ByteWelder/TactilityDocs/docs/versions/main/tactility-development/board-development.md

 Devices with a large flash ROM (e.g. `16 MB`) will take long to flash.
 Consider making making a copy of `sdkconfig.board.yourboard` named `sdkconfig.board.yourboard.dev` with a `4 MB` partition table.
 The `.dev` files are ignored by git.

+### devices.properties

+Make sure to edit `Buildscripts/CDN/devices.properties`

+This file is related to uploading the firmwares to the CDN after merging your changes.
+The CDN is used by the web installer.

 ### Create Subproject

 Make a new folder in `Boards/`: the name should match board identifier that was set in the sdkconfig file.